tigh-latte/presentations/unsafe-stacks/presentation.md

 ```

 ```
- &i points to                                                                &i is read to &s points to                                                                     |
+ &i points to                                                               i is read until &str points to                                                                   |
      |                                                                            |
      v                                                                            v
 +---------------------------------------------------------------------------------------+